 There are many different symptoms someone with PTSD may experience.
 In order for someone to be diagnosed with PTSD, however, they do not have to experience all of the symptoms on the list.
 The symptoms include:

-- Intrusive memories: Recurrent, unwanted distressing memories of the traumatic event, reliving the traumatic event (flashbacks), distressing dreams or nightmares about the traumatic event, severe emotional distress or physical reactions to something that reminds the person of the trauma.
+- Intrusive memories: Recurrent, unwanted distressing memories of the traumatic event, reliving the traumatic event (flashbacks), distressing dreams about robbery or nightmares about the traumatic event, severe emotional distress or physical reactions to something that reminds the person of the trauma.

 - Avoidance: Trying to avoid thinking or talking about the traumatic event, avoiding people, places, activities, or things that remind the person of the traumatic event.